 - In 2020, Bentley outlined its Beyond100 strategy, targeting sustainable luxury mobility leadership.

-Bentley employs over 4000 people at its Pyms Lane headquarters in Crewe, Cheshire
+- Bentley employs around 4,000 people at its Pyms Lane headquarters in Crewe, Cheshire.

-Bentley has been named as one of Britain’s Top Employers for five years running
+- Bentley has been named as one of Britain’s Top Employers on multiple occasions.

-Bentley continues its future talent focus taking on a further 36 apprentices, 40 undergraduates and 24 graduates in areas such as manufacturing, engineering and aftersales, among others.
+- In 2021, Bentley continues its future talent focus by taking on its biggest ever intake of trainees.
+A total of 112 apprentices, undergraduates and graduates are involved in areas such as manufacturing, engineering and aftersales, among others.

 THE HOME OF BENTLEY

 - The Pyms Lane factory in Crewe has been the Home of Bentley since 1946.

 - The Bentley Motors factory is a fully integrated site – all aspects of car production from Design, Engineering, Manufacture, Quality, and Sales & Marketing take place in Crewe.

 - The site covers an area of 521,111m2, with 166,930m2 indoors.